KaninPongtanavong/Cyclistic-Bike-Share-Analysis/README.md

 We will be using Jupyter notebook for process and analyze phrase.
 The file can be accessed [here](https://github.com/get211/Cyclistic-Bike-Share-Analysis/blob/main/Cyclistic%20bike-share%20(Process%20%26%20Analyze).ipynb).

 ### Merging All the Data
 We started by merging all the monthly files into a single DataFrame for 2023.
 This will allow us to perform a comprehensive analysis.
-As a result, we have a dataframe of 2023 bike rides that contains 5,719,877 rows in total.
+As a result, we have a DataFrame of 2023 bike rides that contains 5,719,877 rows in total.

 ### Data Cleaning
 After merging the data, we will performed the following steps to clean our data:
-* Removing missing values: We removed all rows that containing a Nan values, as a result there are 4,331,707 rows left.
+* Removing missing values: We removed all rows containing NaN values, resulting in 4,331,707 rows.
 * Removing duplicate values: We verified that there are no duplicate values in our dataframe.
 * Correcting Data Type: We inspected the data types of each column to ensure they are suitable for analysis.
 For instance, we converted the data types of started_at and ended_at to datetime object.